scylladb/scylladb/docs/architecture/raft.rst

      - Schema updates are possible and safe.
      - When the DC comes back online, try restarting the nodes in the cluster.
 If the nodes are dead, :doc:`add 3 new nodes in a new region </operating-scylla/procedures/cluster-management/add-dc-to-existing-dc/>`.
    * - 2 DCs
-     - Cluster is not fully operational.
-The data is available for reads and writes, but schema changes are impossible.
+     - Data is available for reads and writes, schema changes are impossible.
      - When the DCs come back online, restart the nodes.
 If at least one DC fails to come back online and the nodes are lost, consult the :ref:`manual Raft recovery section <recover-raft-procedure>`.

 .. _recover-raft-procedure: